navikohli/learning-notes/books/designing-data-intensive-applications.md

 Immutable events also capture more information than just the current state.
 If you persisted a cart into a regular database, deleting an item would effectively loose that event.

-You can derive views from the same event log, Druid ingests directly from Kafka, Pistachio is a distributed key-value sotre that uses Kafka as a commit log, Kafka Connect sinks can export data from Kafka to various different databases and indexes.
+You can derive views from the same event log, Druid ingests directly from Kafka, Pistachio is a distributed key-value store that uses Kafka as a commit log, Kafka Connect sinks can export data from Kafka to various different databases and indexes.

 Storing data is normally quite straightforward if you don't have to worry about how it is going to be queried and accessed.
 You gain a lot of flexibility by separating the form in which data is written from the form it is read, this idea is known as _command query responsibility segregation_ (CQRS).